garrandall/popular-music-data/tracks/kiss-the-girl-ashley-tisdale.md

 Boy, you better do it soon
 No time will be better
 She don't say a word
-And she wont say a word
+And she won't say a word
 Until you kiss the girl (kiss the girl)

 Shalalalala